 However, IFIs’ neo-liberal development policies in Africa often yielded disappointing results (Andrews, 2013).
 Consequently, since the late 1990s, the WB has championed ‘good governance’ (Tan, 2007).
 This incorporates promoting liberty, liberal democracy with free and fair elections, free media, civil society and private sector involvement; fighting corruption and mismanagement; improving transparency and accountability of public affairs and service delivery; protecting human rights and the environment; and reducing poverty (Harrison, 2004; World Bank, 1997).
-The change must be seen in the context of the United Nations Millennium Development Goals established in 2000.
-This produced changes in accounting policies.
-For example, the state is no longer viewed as the problem but the solution, hence more aid now goes directly into the coffers of DC governments rather than being earmarked for specific projects, with greater recognition of the need to improve their accounting capacity.
-However, there is little evidence of significant changes in accounting prescriptions (Hopper et al., 2017).
-For example, IASs, and complex accounting systems unsuited to DC’s needs imported from Northern countries and implemented by consultants from Northern accounting firms continue as before.
+This must be seen in the context of the United Nations Millennium Development Goals established in 2000.
+This changed accounting policies.
+For example, the state is no longer viewed as the problem but the solution, hence more aid now goes directly into the coffers of DC governments rather than to specific projects, and there is greater emphasis on improving local accounting capacity.
+However, the evidence of significant changes in accounting prescriptions is scant (Hopper et al., 2017).
+For example, IASs, and complex accounting systems unsuited to DC’s needs often implemented by consultants from Northern accounting firms continue as before.

-Critics maintain that good governance policies mask IFIs’ continued pursuit of neoliberal and neo-colonial objectives (Rowden and Ocaya-Irama, 2004), and PRSPs advocating greater control of corruption are simply SAPs renamed to give the illusion of change (Chang, 2007; Oxfam International, 2001; Wood, 2004); and their conception of civil society has been labelled, “an elusive concept” (Hatcher, 2007: 198).
-Others allege that good governance policies legitimize the right of the North.
-For example, complex governance-related public financial management (PFM) practices championed by the WB are accused of being “a deliberate tactic to assure that the ‘reform’ cannot be carried out without the continued participation of its proponents” so they can “borrow into the client’s wallet and ‘suck the cash’” (Schiavo-Campo, 2009: 24).
-Thus, some IFIs, particularly the WB, remain accused of being neo-colonial agents.
-However, it is wrong to presume that they have uniform influence across DCs.
-The WB is not a monolithic agent – its influence and its approach in a country may be subservient to the neo-colonial power (i.e. Anglo-American or French) and its interests.
-This paper investigates this in an Anglophone and a Francophone African country.
+Critics maintain that good governance policies mask IFIs’ continued pursuit of neoliberal and neo-colonial objectives (Rowden and Ocaya-Irama, 2004), and PRSPs seeking greater control of corruption are simply SAPs renamed to give the illusion of change (Chang, 2007; Oxfam International, 2001; Wood, 2004).
+Their conception of civil society has been labelled, “an elusive concept” (Hatcher, 2007: 198).
+Allegedly, good governance policies legitimize the influence of the North.
+For example, complex public financial management (PFM) practices championed by the WB are accused of being “a deliberate tactic to assure that the ‘reform’ cannot be carried out without the continued participation of its proponents” so they can “borrow into the client’s wallet and ‘suck the cash’” (Schiavo-Campo, 2009: 24).
+However, the WB is not a monolithic agent.
+Its influence and approach varies across African countries – it can be subservient to the neo-colonial power (i.e. Anglo-American or French).

-Economic control through trade, monetary systems and advisors
+3.2 Economic control through trade, monetary systems and advisors